yomotsu/camera-controls/readme.md

 #### `zoom( zoomStep, enableTransition )`

-Zoom in/out is added or reduced to camera given scale.
+Zoom in/out camera.
+The value is added to camera zoom.
-Current value +/- input `zoomStep`

 Limits set with `.minZoom` and `.maxZoom`

 | Name               | Type      | Description |